 Instructions

-- Combine all of the seasonings in a small bowl and stir well.
+- Add all of the rub seasonings to a small bowl and stir to combine.

-- Trim any large chunks of fat from the outside of the meat, leaving around ⅛ inch of the fat cap in place.
-Then thoroughly coat with the rub on all sides and inside any crevices.
-If time allows, set on a rimmed baking sheet and refrigerate overnight.
+- Trim any large chunks of fat from the meat and trim the fat cap to around ⅛ to ¼-inch in thickness.
+Liberally coat the meat with rub on all sides and inside any crevices.
+If time allows, set it on a rimmed baking sheet and refrigerate overnight.

-- Preheat your smoker to around 225°F, then place the pork butt in the smoker with the fat cap up, then cover the smoker.
+- Preheat your smoker to 225°F. Place the pork butt in the smoker with the fat cap up and close the lid.
+Add wood chunks to your fire to produce the smoke, depending on your smoker.

-- This step is optional, but if you want to speed up the cooking process, when the pork reaches around 150-160°F remove and wrap tightly in foil or butchers paper and return to the smoker.
-Raise the heat to 275°F. When the internal temperature reaches around 180°F, remove the wrapping and return to the smoker.
+- This step is optional, but to speed up the cooking process, when the pork reaches around 150-160°F, remove the meat and wrap it tightly with foil or butcher's paper, then return it to the smoker.
+Raise the heat to 275°F. When the internal temperature reaches around 180°F, remove the wrap and return the meat to the smoker.

-- Continue cooking until it reaches an internal temperature of 195-200°F then remove from the smoker and wrap in foil and let rest for 30 minutes to an hour.
-After it has rested and cooled slightly, shred the meat before serving.
+- Continue cooking the pork until it reaches an internal temperature of 195-200°F, then remove it from the smoker.
+Wrap it in foil and let it rest for 30 minutes to an hour.
+After it has cooled slightly, shred the meat by pulling it apart with two forks or with shredding claws, then serve.

 Nutrition